 - Entries: Mice can create convenient entry points that keep them safe when foraging for food in your home.
 Those convenient entry points make it possible for them to avoid a cat’s sharp teeth and claws.

 - Illness: Cats often carry a disease known as toxoplasmosis.
-If a mouse become infected with toxoplasmosis, it may increase their bravery, making them unafraid of feline predators.
+If a mouse becomes infected with toxoplasmosis, it may increase their bravery, making them unafraid of feline predators.
 Also, mice become addicted to cat urine when infected with toxoplasmosis, so it may attract even more mice to your home.
+Mice might carry other parasites that can impact a cat’s health.
+But do mice carry fleas?
+The answer is yes, mice, just like any other animals harbour fleas.

 Rather than removing mice from your home, your cat may very well attract them.
 Consider the fact that your cat’s food and water bowl may also serve as an attraction for mice.
 You may find a cat willing to capture a mouse, but it may simply view the mouse as a toy.